-void cdTextSize(char text, int width, int height); [in C]
+void cdGetVectorTextSize(char text, int w, int h); [in C]

-void wdTextSize(char s, double width, double height); (WC) [in C] cdTextSize(text: string) -> (width, heigth: number) [in Lua] wdTextSize(text: string) -> (width, heigth: number) (WC) [in Lua]
+void wdGetVectorTextSize(char s, double x, double y); (WC) [in C] cd.GetVectorTextSize(text: string) -> (w, h: number) [in Lua] cd.wGetVectorTextSize(text: string) -> (w, h: number) (WC) [in Lua]

-Returns the width and height of a text's bounding box with the currently selected font.
-If the driver does not support this kind of query, the values will be given 0 (zero).
-It is not necessary to provide all return pointers, you can provide only the desired values.
+Queries the string's bounding box.
+Ignores strings with multiple lines.
+It is not necessary to provide all return pointers, you can provide only the desired values and NULL for the others.